996icu/996.ICU/en_US.md

 ## What is "996"?
 996 working, ICU waiting.

-"996" refers to an illegal work schedule (9 am - 9 pm, 6 days a week) that has been gaining more popularity.
+"996" is an illegal work schedule (9 am - 9 pm, 6 days a week) that has become common.
 Working for a company that encourages the "996" work schedule usually means working for more than 60 hours a week.

 Quoted from [Labour Law of the People's Republic of China](http://english.gov.cn/archive/laws_regulations/2014/08/23/content_281474983042473.htm):